-FORM 10-Q
+FORM 10-Q/A

-1 ORM 10 Q (MARK ONE) ∠ QUARTERLY REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For r the quarter ended March 31, 2022 ☐ TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 ansition period from to ommission file number: 001-40920 - WORLDWIDE W VERR ACOLIS SITION CORD (Exact Nan ne of Registrant as Specified in Its Chai rter) - Cayman Islands 98-1587626 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) 770 E Technology Way Identification No.) F13-16 OREM, UT 84097 (7in Code) (Address of principal executive offices) (415) (Zip Code) 629-9066 · r's telephone number, including area code) Securities re gistered pursuant to Section 12(b) of the e Act: - Trading Name of each exchange Title of each class Units, each consisting of one Class A ordinary share Symbol(s) WWACU on which registered The Nasdaq Stock Market and w wite The Nasuay Stock Market one-half of one redeemable warrant Class A ordinary shares, par value \$0.0001 per share WWAC The Nasdaq Stock Market Redeemable warrants, each whole warrant WWACW The Nasdaq Stock Market exercisable for one Class A ordinary share at an exercise price of \$11.5 Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period the at the registrant was required to file such reports), and (2) has been sul . , • • • 11 Indicate by check mark whether the registrant has submitted electro (§232.405 of this chapter) during the preceding 12 months (or for su • -T Indicate by check mark whether the registrant is a large accelerated company.
-See definitions of "large accelerated filer", "accelerated filer". iler", "smaller reporting company", and "e emerging growth company" in Rule 12b-2 of the Exchan nge Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company \boxtimes Tron decelerated incr Emerging growth company × If an emerging growth company, indicate by check mark if the regis trant has elected not to use the extended to financial accounting standards provided pursuant to Section 13(a) o anisation period for compaying wantany new of revised Indicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange A Act).
-Yes ⊠ No □ As of May 16, 2022, there were 23,000,000 Class A ordinary shares outstanding. s, \$0.0001 par value and 5,750,000 Class I 3 ordinary shares, \$ 0.0001 par value, issued and
+FORM 10-Q/A (MARK ONE) ☑ QUARTERLY REPORT PURSUANT TO SECTION For FION 13 OR 15(d) OF THE SE the quarter ended March 31, 2022 CURITIES EXCHANGE ACT OF 1934 ☐ TRANSITION REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SE CCURITIES EXCHANGE ACT OF 1934 For the train nsition period from to Со mmission file number: 001-40920 WORLDWIDE W (Exact Name EBB ACQUIS - Cayman Islands 98-1587626 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 770 E Technology Way , F13-16 OREM, UT (Address of principal executive offices) 84097 (Zip Code) (, (415) ( 629-9066 's telephone number, including area code) a A ate Securiues reg istered pursuant to Section 12(b) of the e Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A ordinary share WWACU The Nasdaq Stock Market and one-half of one redeemable warrant Class A ordinary shares, par value \$0.0001 per share WWAC The Nasdaq Stock Market Redeemable warrants, each whole warrant exercisable for one Class A ordinary share at an WWACW The Nasdaq Stock Market exercise price of \$11.5 Check whether the issuer (1) filed all reports required to be filed by S the registrant was required to file such reports), and (2) has been subj Indicate by check mark whether the registrant has submitted electron (§232.405 of this chapter) during the preceding 12 months (or for suc • Indicate by check mark whether the registrant is a large accelerated ficompany.
+See definitions of "large accelerated filer", "accelerated file Act.
+Large accelerated filer □ Accelerated filer Non-accelerated filer ⊠ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registre financial accounting standards provided pursuant to Section 13(a) of Indicate by check mark whether the registrant is a shell company (as C Act).
+Yes ⊠ No □ As of August 24, 2022, there were 23,000,000 Class A ordinary share outstanding.